Madonna (album): Artwork and release

 [Madonna] arrived at my Broadway studio in New York with a small bag of clothes and jewelry, and no entourage.
 Then, in front of the camera she was explosive, like a great model, but with her own unique style.
 She came over the next day to see some prints and the proofs, and there was shot after shot to choose from.
 We agreed on every choice and whittled it down to the album cover images.
 I had no idea what I had just been a party to.

 Madonna was released by Sire Records on July 27, 1983.
-The singer dedicated the album to her father, Tony Ciccone, with whom her relationship had not been good up until the release.
+The singer dedicated the album to her father, Tony Ciccone, with whom her relationship had not been good until its release.
 In an interview with Time magazine, Madonna explained: "My father had never believed that what I was doing here [in New York] was worthwhile, nor did he believe that I was up to any good. [...]
-It wasn't until my first album came out and my father started hearing my songs on the radio that he stopped asking the questions".
+It was not until my first album came out and my father started hearing my songs on the radio that he stopped asking questions."
 In 1985, in the "midst of 'Madonnamania'", the album was re-released in Europe, Australasia and certain Asian and Latin American territories as Madonna: The First Album, with a different cover created by George Holy.
 This image shows the singer with crucifixes as earrings.
-Of this, she said that, "[wearing a crucifix] is kind of offbeat and interesting.
-I mean, everything I do is sort of tongue-in-cheeks.
-Besides, [they] seem to go with my name".
+Of this, she said that "[wearing a crucifix] is kind of offbeat and interesting.
+I mean, everything I do is sort of tongue-in-cheek.
+Besides, [they] seem to go with my name."
 On May 22, 2001, Warner Bros. released a remastered version of the album with its original artwork and additional remixes of "Burning Up" and "Lucky Star".
 It was reissued on crystal clear vinyl on November 8, 2019.